DanielLiu1123/classpath-replacer/README.md

 # Classpath Replacer

 This is a framework for replacing classpath.

-It's very useful for testing.
+When you need to write unit tests for different classpath scenarios, you will need it!

 ## When you need